Harish795/harish795/README.md

 I like to develop software and build website as a hobby.
 I never followed my school education for developing software but, learned everything i know by watching Youtube tutorials and just lots of searchings.

-- 🔭 I am currently working on a discord Bot
+- 🔭 I am currently working on a Automation Project Of Joining My Classes
 - 🌱 I’m currently learning about making Python Modern GUIs
 - 🥅 2021 Goals: Learn C/C++ , Android Development
 - ⚡ Fun fact: I love to play outdoor games